juboba/epx/README.md

 Patches, bug reports, and suggestions are welcome!
 Please use the SourceHut [mailing list](https://lists.sr.ht/~alex-iam/epx) or [issue tracker](https://todo.sr.ht/~alex-iam/epx).
 Or create an issue on [GitHub](https://github.com/alex-iam/epx)

+For a list of contributors, look at CONTRIBUTORS file.

 # License

 GPL v3 or later.
 See the LICENSE file for details.